Virtuant/hadoop-admin-2019/docs/hive-tables.md

 and store it at `/tmp/data/drivermileage`.

-Then open your web shell client:
+Then open your web shell client and open the file's security:

 ```
 sudo -u hdfs hdfs dfs -chown maria_dev:hdfs /tmp/data/drivermileage.csv
 ```

-Next, navigate to HDFS as maria_dev and give permission to other users to use this file:
+Now you can navigate to HDFS as maria_dev and give permission to other users to use this file:

 ![all-permissions-800x233](https://user-images.githubusercontent.com/558905/54866710-064ce000-4d4e-11e9-8452-dc5326074481.jpg)